 Moreover, Patagonia strives to ensure the traceability of these materials, minimizing the risk of substituting them with less sustainable alternatives.
 It does so through comprehensive mapping and stringent chain-of-custody guidelines.

 The company has secured robust third-party certifications such as Bluesign and Fair Trade Certified™ to confirm the sustainability claims of the fibers used in its products.
+87% of Patagonia’s products are Fair Trade Certified sewn.

 Looking ahead, Patagonia is investigating new advancements in material traceability and supply chain transparency, aiming to enhance the sustainability of its sourcing practices further.

-Environmental Impact
+Environmental Impact of the Supply Chain

 Patagonia follows an innovative and effective approach to reducing its environmental footprint.
 How ethical is Patagonia in its environmental efforts?

-A large portion of its materials are recycled.
+It is committed to reducing water consumption by focusing on recycled materials.
 It also supports its stance against fast fashion by producing durable, high-quality items.

 Likewise, the “Don’t Buy This Jacket” campaign epitomizes Patagonia’s drive to confront consumerism directly, urging customers to consider the environmental costs of their purchases.